walter-a-jablonowski/file-loader/README.md

 Performance
 ----------------------------------------------------------

-- using a base in source as arg speeds up cause we don't have to look through all
+- usgae
   - using a shared cache can improve performance by avoiding repeated searches for common files
+- libary
+  - performs a relative search from last file location if which is faster than looking through a large file tree
+  - the arg base in source() function speeds up cause we don't have to look through all folder if multiple large

 LICENSE